 The observer God had offered a security of orientation that was nearly unequalled.
 If that idea of him is given up, “orientation” becomes a problem. . . .
 For he had homogenized existence, making it appear to be a continuum of rationality.
 He had guaranteed that everything that exists could be known (if not always by human beings).
 Not knowing was thus an anthropological (if not humanistic) idea; it was not a metaphysical one.
 In other words, we did not have to count on non-knowledge [Nichtwissen] being a condition for the possibility of knowledge or on efforts to know being able to result in still more ignorance.
 The limits on attaining knowledge were marked by the stop signs of mystery and prohibitions on curiosity.

-The philosophy of deconstruction take aim at this decisive point of onto-theological metaphysics. . . .
+The philosophy of deconstruction takes aim at this decisive point of onto-theological metaphysics. . . .

 Do we know a great deal more when we know this?
 What we gain certainly does not consist in a type of knowing better which–knowing being to be on one’s side–can be easily deconstructed.
 But what we gain is a larger structural abundance of forms available for observation, and thereby an expansion of the possibilities of communication.
 (130-31)

-This “larger structural abundance of forms available for observation” apparently refers to forms that generate the economy, politics, law, science, education, medicine, etc., as function systems.
+This “larger structural abundance of forms available for observation” apparently refers to forms that generate the economy, politics, law, science, education, health, art, mass media, etc., as function systems.
 These systems are able to observe and know something, but no single system can observe everything the way the old God had.
 And we cannot even combine all of the systems to know everything.
+There will always be gaps.

 If there is no observer God that knows everything, a human being cannot tap into that observation, which means there can be no intellectual love of God (amor dei intellectualis) in Spinoza’s sense.
 Knowing anything always comes at the price of not knowing something else.